 Below are basic guidelines for those wishing to earn their counseling certification in Missouri.
-Most requirements such as earning your Master's degree, completing 3000 hours of supervised experience and passing the NCE examination have been and will continue to be mandatory in the Missouri counseling licensure process.
+Most of these requirements, such as earning your Master's degree, completing 3200 hours of supervised experience and passing the NCE examination, are likely to continue to be mandatory in the Missouri counseling licensure process.
 However, it is wise to contact the Missouri Committee for Professional Counselors at (573)-751-0018 to make sure you are on the right track.

 Once you have enrolled in a program, take advantage of your school's career services department and learn how you can find employment or volunteer opportunities that are related to the counseling career path.

-Next, you will need to earn 3000 hours of supervised counseling experience with a qualified supervisor.
-1200 of those hours will need to be in direct client contact.
-A post-graduate supervision packet will need to be approved by the Missouri Committee for Professional Counselors before beginning.
+Earn 3000 hours of supervised counseling experience with a qualified supervisor.
+1200 of those hours should be in direct client contact.
+A post-graduate supervision packet approved by the Missouri Committee for Professional Counselors should be completed before beginning.

-You will find more details about the hourly requirements and qualifying supervisors on the following Missouri State website.
+You can find more details about the hourly requirements and qualifying supervisors on the following Missouri State website.

 The state of Missouri requires a passing score on the National Counselor Examination which is administered by the National Board for Certified Counselors.
 This exam can be taken any time after your masters degree has been earned by submitting an exam application.